KusionStack/kusionstack.io/docs/kusion/6-reference/1-commands/kusion-options.md

-## kusion version
+## kusion options

-Print the Kusion version information for the current context
+Print the list of flags inherited by all commands

 ### Synopsis

-Print the Kusion version information for the current context
+Print the list of flags inherited by all commands

 ```
-kusion version [flags]
+kusion options [flags]
 ```

 ### Examples

 ```
-  # Print the Kusion version
+  # Print flags inherited by all commands
-  kusion version
+  kubectl options
 ```

 ### Options

 ```
-  -h, --help            help for version
+  -h, --help   help for options
-  -o, --output string   Output format.
-Only json format is supported for now
 ```

 ### Options inherited from parent commands